 I have been asked by one of my acquaintances to render my opinion on the .
 Pursuant to their request I offer the following.

-I will not berate anyone who believes in the lofty ideals that this group claims to promote, I question their pragmatism in attaining these lofty goals.
-If I had a magic wand that could make these things happen in the bold and revolutionary manner that they project, I would be inclined to wave it right now.
+I will not berate anyone who believes in the lofty ideals that this group claims to promote, I question their pragmatism in attaining their idealistic goals.
+If I had a magic wand that could make things happen as they present them in their videos and literature, I would be inclined to wave it right now.
 I am no fan of the status quo, but massive, radical universal changes in society seldom if ever results in positive results.
 I am bereft of even one example in history where a populist Utopian group, which is what the Zeitgeist Movement is, has ever delivered a net positive benefit once their theories are implemented.
-To the contrary history is rife with many horrific, shameful, and grotesque abominations from those who promised heaven on earth.
+To the contrary history is rife with examples of , , and from those who promised heaven on earth.

-However, when you come down from the fuzzy emotional high of the Zeitgeist Movement Guide, the Where We Are Now, and the Where We Are Going videos you must soberly ask yourself, "What are the implications of this movements ethos?"
+However, when you come down from the fuzzy emotional high of the Zeitgeist Movement Guide, the Where We Are Now, and the Where We Are Going videos you must soberly ask yourself, "What are the implications of this movement's ethos?"
 Let’s take a look at just the first four…

 1. Conserving all the world's resources as the common heritage of all of the Earth’s people.